SecondThundeR/ghosty/README.md

 <img width="256" height="256" src="assets/logo.gif">

 # Ghosty

 </div>

-This is repository of some random bot for Discord which was created just for fun and for some educational purposes *(Made with Discord.js library)*
+This is repository of some random bot for Discord which was created just for fun and for some educational purposes _(Made with Discord.js library)_

 ## How to use this bot

 > TODO: This section will be simplified or moved to FAQ

-1. Install Node.js 16.6.0 or higher
+0. Install Node.js 16.8.0 or higher
-2. Create a Discord Bot on [**Discord Developers**](https://discord.com/developers/applications) page
-3. Go to `OAuth2` section to get your Client ID
-4. Go to `Bot` section to enable all `Privileged Gateway Intents` and take bot's token
-5. Run `git clone https://github.com/SecondThundeR/ghosty.git`, `cd ghosty` and `git checkout javascript-madness`
+1. Clone repository and checkout to `javascript-madness` branch
-6. Run `npm install` to install all needed dependencies
+2. Run `npm install` or `yarn install` to install all needed dependencies
-7. Open `.env` and insert needed data (**GUILD_ID** is needed for development purposes)
+3. Open `.env` and insert needed data (**GUILD_ID** is needed for development purposes)
-8. Run `npm run register` to register slash commands of bot
+4. Run `npm run deploy-guild` to register slash commands of bot in guild (or `npm run deploy-global` to register global commands)
-9. In terminal, run `npm start` to start bot
+5. Run `npm start` to start bot or `npm run dev` to run with nodemon (If you have installed it globally)
-10. After getting a log that bot was logged in, you are good to go
+6. After getting a log that bot was logged in, you are good to go

 > Note: `Router.applicationCommands` is registering global commands, which can show up later because of commands caching (More info [**here**](https://discordjs.guide/interactions/registering-slash-commands.html#global-commands))
 >